sbn-psi/data-provider-tools/template_filler/README.md

 #### Advanced Parameters

 * `--filename-column`: This is the name of the field/placeholder for the label file name.
 It is "filename" by default.
-* `--product-id-column`: This is the name of the field/placeholder for the label file name.
+* `--product-id-column`: This is the name of the field/placeholder for the product id.
 It is "productId" by default.
-* `--data-file-id-column`: This is the name of the field/placeholder for the label file name.
+* `--data-file-id-column`: This is the name of the field/placeholder for the data file name.
 It is "dataFile" by default.

 ### Prerequisites